Skip to content

 Our Priorities

 The Safeguarding Adults Board has a clear set of priorities that guide our work to help keep adults safe from abuse and neglect.
-These priorities are shaped by what we learn from local people, partners, safeguarding activity, and national guidance.
-They help us focus on the areas where we can make the biggest difference.
+These priorities are informed by what we learn from local people, our partner organisations, safeguarding activity, and national guidance.
+They help us focus our efforts on the areas where we can make the greatest difference.

-You can read more about our priorities and how we aim to achieve them through work with our partners by downloading our Living Strategy and Partnership Arrangements documents below
+You can find out more about our priorities and how we work with our partners to achieve them by downloading our Living Strategy and Partnership Arrangements documents below.

 cogs.jpg